Current Patients:

 • Diabetes: High blood sugar feeds harmful bacteria and slows healing, making gum disease more likely and harder to control.

-• Poor oral hygiene: Skipping brushing and flossing lets plaque harden into tartar, which irritates gums and leads to infection.
+• Poor oral hygiene: Skipping brushing and flossing allows plaque to harden into tartar, which irritates the gums and can lead to infection.

 • Family history: Some people are more prone to gum disease due to genetics.
 If close relatives have it, your risk is higher.